 In the UNESCO Schorfheide-Chorin Biosphere Reserve the legally protected core zones cover roughly 4,000 hectares, some 1,000 hectares more are actually wild areas without use.
 These core zones according to the European Wilderness Quality Standard audited by the European Wilderness Society are named Wilderness.
 I am glad that the first visit and glimpse of representative of the European Wilderness Society confirmed that the core zone in this UNESCO Biosphere Reserve Schorfheide-Chorin could meet the requirements of the European Wilderness Quality Standard…

-said Martin during a meeting with Vlado Vancura Wilderness Director of the European Wilderness Society.
+said Vlado Vancura, Wilderness Director of the European Wilderness Society.

 Non-intervention is the overall target in core zones of the UNESCO Biosphere Reserve Schorfheide-Chorin, but it is not always feasible everywhere yet.
 The browsing pressure of ungulates, for instance, depends on hunting practice and agricultural use in the surroundings.
 This can lead to extraordinary high ungulate densities in the core zone, affecting the natural and undisturbed development of the forests.

 For this reason, in most of the core zones there still is a need of a minimum ungulate management (but no regular hunting use!), despite biosphere reserve administration would prefer to cease it completely.
 Another example of negative impact of non-native species are the big East-Asian carp species.
 Another example of intervention in some core zones was the initial regulation of introduced non-native species like the big East-Asian carp species (e.g. Armure carp) which can deteriorate natural lake ecosystems seriously…

 added Max A. E. Rossberg, Chairman of the European Wilderness Society .